Johvu/esx_speedcamera/README.md

 # esx_speedcamera
-Esx compatible road speedcamera with prop and flash
+simple esx compatible speedcamera with prop and flash

 Finnish model work in progress